History

 2019

-Jean Paul Gaultier overwhelms the audience of the Teatro Nuovo Gian Carlo Menotti with his eccentric and exuberant Fashion Freak Show.
+Jean Paul Gaultier overwhelms the audience at the Teatro Nuovo Gian Carlo Menotti with his eccentric and exuberant Fashion Freak Show.

 2020

-On September 1st, Monique Veaute is appointed artistic director of the Festival dei Due Mondi.
+On September 1, Monique Veaute was appointed artistic director of Festival dei Due Mondi.